 Other research interests include, but not limited to:

 materials and mechanical properties characterization; model development, calibration, and validation for various alloys; characterization of protective metallic coating processes; multiscale process-structure-property-performance relations characterization; functionally gradient materials (FGM) designing and manufacturing process; lead-free solder joints characterization; steel manufacturing process; specialty steels development and evaluation; heat treatments; nanoindentation; thermomechanical fatigue (TMF); stress relaxation; plasma sprayed coatings characterization, etc.

-Parajuli, P., Patnaik, S.S, Prabhu, R., Rhee, H., Williams, Lakiesha N., & Liao, J. (2014).
-Characterization of the Viscoelastic Property of Mitral Valve Leaflets.
-Biomedical Engineering Society Annual Conference.
-San Antonio, TX.
+Patnaik, S.S, Lin, S., Shi, X., Prabhu, R., Rhee, H., Williams, L. N., & Liao, J. (2015).
+Biomechanical Characterization of Porcine Skeletal Muscle Extracellular Matrix.
+Biomedical Engineering Society Annual Meeting.
+Tampa, FL.

 |Total Publications by this Author: 64|